-Surprised and happy to be included in Mom Egg Review’s online eco-poetry-themed portfolio.
+Surprised and happy to be included in Mom Egg Review’s online eco-poetry-themed folio.
 It includes a great selection of poets, so be sure to read the whole issue here, and find my work here.
-The poems in this portfolio, curated by Cindy Veachy and Jennifer Martelli, are mother-ecological pieces with a range of expressions.
+The poems in this portfolio, curated by Cindy Veachy and Jennifer Martelli, are mother-ecological pieces with a range of poetic expressions.

 Archives for September 2022